Trewaters/SifuTrewaters/practice/signIn_2018.md

+- 6/2/2018 Saturday, Using my weekend morning to keep up with my coding practice.
+Everyday is a chance to do that much more. [ Day 13 of 30 ]
 - 6/1/2018 Friday, It is Friday and the 4 year anniversary of our being in Berkeley.
 The time is flying by so fast. [ Day 12 of 30 ]
 - 5/31/2018 Thursday, I went to OWASP meetup last night.
 That was fun.
 The speakers did a great job.
 The location was awesome.
 1 Market St, which is right across from the ferry building.
 I enjoyed that a lot.
 I have been running the past couple of days.
 Hard to code and do these events too. [ Day 11 of 30 ]
 - 5/30/2018 Wednesday, Last night was a great WaffleJS.
 I was happy to see a greater minority presence than usual.
 I ran into Sasha, Jeremy, John, and Austin at the meetup.
 Someone new, someone old, someone blue, and someone fun.
 I took last night as an opportunity to work on my elevator pitch.
 Next week I will be using my ptich more since I plan on announcing my availability. [ Day 10 of 30]